-In response to the COVID-19 pandemic, ARC KSS, in partnership with Sussex Partnership NHS Foundation Trust, identified key research projects in Kent, Surrey and Sussex that will help improve and bring about the necessary change to our health and social care services.
+In response to the COVID-19 pandemic, NIHR ARC KSS, in partnership with Sussex Partnership NHS Foundation Trust, identified key research projects in Kent, Surrey and Sussex that will help improve and bring about the necessary change to our health and social care services.

 Nine COVID-19 Rapid Response studies have been selected and funded to explore the impact COVID-19 has made to different communities and services across all three counties.

 All have a focus on implementation and completion within timescales relevant to the COVID-19 response in, as well as:

 - The potential to change practice for the benefit of the public, patients, service users and/or service providers.

 - Involving an intervention or new way of providing care in the current COVID-19 environment.

 - Assessing the intervention or change in care to demonstrate outcomes and potential benefits for services users, service providers, commissioners and stakeholders.

 - Ability to inform how best to implement the intervention to support its use in everyday practice.

 - How the evidence might support continued use of interventions beyond the current situation to benefit services.

 "Over the next six months, we will be listening and speaking with selected people to help us comprehend what life has been like during the lockdown and what could be done to better improve health and care services in their area."
 Professor Stephen Peckham, NIHR ARC KSS Director.